The UCDA Is Very Pleased To Announce A New Prime Lender For Your Auto Financing Needs: National Bank Of Canada !

 (c) order both a cessation described in clause (a) and

-5. The answer is False.
+a retraction or correction described in clause (b). - The answer is False.
 No registrant shall falsify, assist in falsifying or induce or counsel another person to falsify or assist in falsifying any information or document relating to a trade in motor vehicles.